NoneShen/Poly-document/new_chain/side_chain/contracts.md

   - Then we construct a method call on target business logic contract: first we need to `encodePacked` the `_method` and the format of input data `"(bytes,bytes,uint64)"`.
   - Then it would `keccak256` the encoded string, use `bytes4` to take the first four bytes of the call data for a function call specifies the function to be called.
 Parameter `_method`  is from the `toMerkleValue` , which is parsed from `proof`.
 And the input parameters format is restricted as (bytes `_args`, bytes `_fromContractAddr`, uint64 `_fromChainId`).
 These two parts are encodePacked as a method call.
   - After calling the method, we need to check the return value.
 Only if the return value is true, will the whole cross chain transaction be executed successfully.

-Except for the methods mentioned above, we highly encourage you to develop interfaces for contracts updating.